Carer’s Allowance is the main welfare benefit that is available to help carers.

 It’s paid at 2 different rates and how much you get depends on the level of care that you need.

-You can get Attendance Allowance if you’re 65 or over and the following apply:
+You can get Attendance Allowance if you have reached state pension age and the following apply:

 - you have a physical disability (including sensory disability, for example blindness), a mental disability (including learning difficulties), or both